-1. The property owner shall obtain all necessary easements and shall install

-- 2. The property owner shall pay all of the District's charges for installation of a District meter and service lateral connection to the District's offsite pipeline; and - 3.
+- 1. The property owner shall obtain all necessary easements and shall install all necessary private water lines between the subject property and the District meter from which it is to be served; and - 2.
+The property owner shall pay all of the District's charges for installation of a District meter and service lateral connection to the District's offsite pipeline; and - 3.
 The property owner shall pay the District, at then current rates, the anticipated cost of disconnecting and abandoning the Temporary Offsite Service and installing and reconnecting a new permanent onsite service, plus a pro rata per lineal foot share of the full anticipated cost (including right of way acquisition, design, construction and all other necessary costs) of extending any District pipelines as necessary to provide permanent onsite service.
 (See Section 4.4.8) - C. Conditions under which the District will move a Temporary Offsite Service

-When a District pipeline is installed adjacent to the parcel in question, the District will, at no additional cost to the owner, move the meter from its temporary offsite location to the parcel in question and reconnect it to the structure it serves.
+When a District pipeline is installed by the District allowing an Onsite Service to the parcel in question, the District will, at no additional cost to the owner, move the meter from its temporary offsite location to the parcel in question and reconnect it to the structure it serves.
+If a District pipeline is installed as part of a development, the District will condition the project to relocate the meter.

 - D. Conditions under which District will provide Permanent Offsite Service - 1.
-Permanent off-site meters for service to individual parcels or minor subdivisions (3 or 4 lots) may be permitted in cases where it can be determined that: - A. No new fire hydrants will be required, present or future. - B. No future pipeline extensions will be required to serve lands in the subdivision or abutting the subdivision. - C. The lots are of such a small size that any future further subdivision is precluded. - D. Circumstances exist under which no future development could occur. - E. Easements over intervening lots been granted.
-(Last revision 9/23/81; Resolution No. 5771)) - 2.
-When the District determines that a property is eligible for Permanent Offsite Service, the District shall provide such service only when the property owner does all of the following: - A. The property owner shall obtain all necessary easements and shall install all necessary private water lines between the subject property and the
+Permanent offsite meters for service to individual parcels or minor subdivisions (3 or 4 lots) may be permitted in cases where it can be determined that: - A. No new fire hydrants will be required, present or future. - B. No future pipeline extensions will be required to serve lands in the subdivision or abutting the subdivision. - C. The lots are of such a small size that any future further subdivision is precluded. - D. Circumstances exist under which no future development could occur.